-Le Pen sees year of 'awakening' as Europe nationalists meet
+Europe's nationalist leaders kick off year of election hopes

-KOBLENZ, Germany (AP) — French presidential hopeful Marine Le Pen declared Saturday that 2017 will be the “year of the awakening of the people of continental Europe” as she joined fellow nationalist leaders in Germany at the beginning of a year of high-stakes national elections.
+KOBLENZ, Germany (AP) — Declaring that 2017 will be the “year of the awakening of the people of continental Europe,” French far-right presidential hopeful Marine Le Pen joined fellow nationalists Saturday at a conference in Germany to a show of populist confidence as Europe faces a series of high-stakes national elections.

-The mood was celebratory a day after Donald Trump was sworn in as U.S. president, following a campaign buoyed by anti-establishment and protectionist themes.
+Populist parties have been surging in polls in Europe and the leaders’ mood was celebratory as they came together in support of one another, the day after Donald Trump was sworn in as U.S. president following a campaign buoyed by anti-establishment and protectionist themes.

 “Yesterday, a new America.
-Today, hello Koblenz, a new Europe!”
-Dutch anti-Islam leader Geert Wilders said as he opened his speech at a congress center on the banks of the Rhine river, under heavy security.
+Today — hello Koblenz — a new Europe!”
+Dutch anti-Islam leader Geert Wilders said as he opened his speech under heavy security in the German city of Koblenz on the banks of the Rhine River.

-“The people of the west are awakening.
+“The people of the West are awakening.
 They are throwing off the yoke of political correctness,” he said.
 “This year will be the year of the people … the year of liberation, the year of the patriotic spring.”

 Most Read Stories